coder36/stella/README.md

   - JSPM is used to manage and package the javascript.

+  - Isomorphic React - how does this work in practice ?

   - Rack provides an asset pipeline for SASS -> CSS compilation

   - Sinatra provides a simple json endpoint to drive the demo app